anskarl/LoMRF/README.md

 ##### References

-Many of algorithms implemeted in the LoMRF library are based on the following publications:
+Many of algorithms implemented in LoMRF are based on the following publications:

 * Domingos, P., & Lowd, D. (2009).
 Markov Logic: An Interface Layer for Artificial Intelligence.
 Synthesis Lectures on Artiﬁcial Intelligence and Machine Learning.
 Morgan & Claypool Publishers.

+* Duchi, J., Hazan, E., Singer, Y. (2011).
+Adaptive Subgradient Methods for Online Learning and Stochastic Optimization.
+The Journal of Machine Learning Research, Vol. 12, pp. 2121--2159.

 * Kautz, H., Selman, B., & Jiang, Y. (1997).
 A General Stochastic Approach to Solving Problems with Hard and Soft Constraints.
 In Gu, D., Du, J., & Pardalos, P. (Eds.), The Satisﬁability Problem: Theory and Applications, Vol. 35 of DIMACS Series in Discrete Mathematics and Theoretical Computer Science, pp. 573-586.
 AMS